AndyObtiva/glimmer-libui-cc-graphs_and_charts/README.md

 - Absolute Mode: pass `values` which maps x-axis values to y-axis values
 - Relative Mode: pass `y_values`, `x_value_start`, and `x_interval_in_seconds` (x-axis values are calculated automatically in a uniform way from `x_value_start` deducting `x_interval_in_seconds`)

+Look into [lib/glimmer/view/line_graph.rb](/lib/glimmer/view/line_graph.rb) to learn about all supported options.

 **Absolute Mode:**

 It supports any `Numeric` y-axis values in addition to `Time` x-axis values.